Call Today 803.359.3301

 • Having an undisclosed conflict of interest

-Defendants who are incarcerated will be transported to court for their hearing.
-When the court grants the petition it will set-aside the prior conviction or guilty plea, and give the defendant a fresh-start in their case.
+Defendants who are incarcerated will be transported for their court hearing.
+When the court grants the petition, it will set aside the prior conviction or guilty plea and give the defendant a fresh start with their case.
 Defendants may ask that the outcome of their post-conviction relief case be appealed to the South Carolina Supreme Court.
 PCR is also the method by which to obtain a belated appeal.

 Hiring a post-conviction lawyer can offer several benefits for individuals who have already been convicted of a crime and are seeking to challenge their conviction or sentence.

-Here are several benefits advantages of hiring an attorney who specializes in appeals and post-conviction relief:
+Here are several benefits and advantages of hiring an attorney who specializes in appeals and post-conviction relief:

 • Expertise and Experience: Post-conviction attorneys specialize in handling cases after a conviction has been made.
 They possess extensive knowledge and experience in the complex legal procedures involved in challenging convictions, making them well-equipped to navigate the legal system effectively.
 They understand the intricacies of post-conviction laws, rules, and procedures, allowing them to build strong arguments on behalf of their clients.